Rail transport in India: Network and infrastructure

 In 2009, Indian Railways envisioned a plan to increase the speed of passenger trains to 160-200 kph on dedicated conventional tracks and improve the existing conventional lines on Broad gauge to handle speeds of up to 160 kph.
-On 25 July 2013, Government of India established the High Speed Rail Corporation under Rail Vikas Nigam (RVNL) for the implementation of high-speed rail corridor projects.
+On 25 July 2013, Government of India established the High Speed Rail Corporation under Rail Vikas Nigam for the implementation of high-speed rail corridor projects.
 In 2014, the Diamond Quadrilateral high-speed rail network project was launched by Government of India and is envisioned to connect the four major metro cities of India namely: Chennai, Delhi, Kolkata and Mumbai.
 As of 2023, India does not have any operational high-speed tracks with the 174 km segment of track in the Tughlakabad– Agra Cantonment section supporting semi-high speeds of up to 160 kph.
 By 2026, Ministry of Railways envisaged to have top speeds of 300–350 kph with trains running on elevated corridors to isolate high-speed train tracks to prevent trespassing.
 Multiple feasibility studies have been done and probable routes have been identified.
-In 2017, a 508 km standard gauge line between Mumbai and Ahmedabad was approved for construction and is expected to be operational by 2028.
-RapidX system operating on Standard gauge tracks with Namo Bharat train-sets capable of supporting speeds of up to 180 kph, became operational with the partial opening of Delhi–Meerut line in 2023.
+In 2017, a 508 km standard-gauge line between Mumbai and Ahmedabad was approved for construction and is expected to be operational by 2028.
+RapidX system operating on standard-gauge tracks with Namo Bharat train-sets capable of supporting speeds of up to 180 kph, became operational with the partial opening of Delhi–Meerut line in 2023.